 Online Check-In Process

 We've tried to make it as easy as possible with a paper-less check in process.
 You'll have to go through the online check in process and complete the mandatory fields.
-Completing the Check-In automatically issues the insurance for the rental and creates the certificate of rental.
+Completing the Check-In automatically issues the insurance for the rental and creates the certificate of rental and certificate of coverage.
 This is a required step in the transaction.

 In the Check-In, you'll need to go through the following with the Guest and check the check boxes on the online Check-In Form: